ibm-cloud-docs/openshift/ts-storage/ts-ocs-storageclass.md

 {:video: .video}

-# Debugging OpenShift Container Storage
+# Why is the status of my OpenShift Container Storage storage cluster stuck at `Failed to reconcile`.
 {: #ts-ocs-roks-debug}

 **Infrastructure provider**: